Congratulations on your acceptance!

 What are my next steps?

-- National Student Clearinghouse program name: Northeastern University-D'Amore-McKim Grad Programs
+- National Student Clearinghouse: Northeastern University–D'Amore-McKim Grad Programs

-Remember to “Claim Your Northeastern University Online Account” if you have not done it already.
-You should have received an email with instructions and a unique personalized link for you to use.
-Claiming your Northeastern account is an important step that will set up your Northeastern email and ensure you have access to the many university services, systems, and resources you'll use daily as a student.
+Remember to “Claim Your Northeastern University Online Account”.
+You should have received an email with a personalized link and instructions.
+This establishes your Northeastern email and gives you access to essential university systems and resources.

-Massachusetts law requires that every student enrolled in a campus-based certificate, diploma, or degree-granting program participate in their school's student health program or a health benefit plan with comparable coverage.
+Massachusetts law requires that every student enrolled in a campus-based program have qualifying health coverage.
 You'll automatically be enrolled in the Northeastern University Student Health Plan (NUSHP), which you can waive if you have comparable US-based coverage.
+Need help?
+Contact NUSHP at [email protected] or (617) 373-8007.

 If you're an international student pursuing an F-1 visa, you'll need an I-20 form to proceed with the visa process.
 To file your I-20, please visit your application portal for instructions.
 You can begin this process once you have claimed your Northeastern account.